 - Radio playlists if the album has received any radio attention

-- Press/radio campaign plans including details of any impending press coverage (these plans can either come from you or a professional PR company)
+- Press and radio campaign plans including details of any impending press coverage (these plans can either come from you or a professional PR company)

 - Tour dates or information about any tour plans underway

-- Details of future plans for the label or the band - upcoming releases, etc
+- Details of plans for the label or the band - upcoming releases, etc

 - And of course, the music

 Sometimes, the reason finding distribution is so tough is that you are not really "ready" for it yet - you don't have a framework in place to be able to take full advantage of distribution and move quickly if one of your releases takes off.
-The following things can increase the attractiveness of your release/label with distributors:
+The following things can increase the attractiveness of your release or label with distributors:

-- Promotion is extremely important to distributors, so having a professional radio plugger or PR company can help you case quite a bit.
+Promotion is extremely important to distributors, so having a professional radio plugger or PR company can help your cause quite a bit.
 If you don't have the money to shell out for a pro, then create your detailed promotion plan and make that available to the distributor (be specific about which publications you will target, how you will approach the web and radio, etc.)